-Stephen Holmes joined InterWest in 1989 and is responsible for all of the company's financial, fundraising, investor relations and administrative functions.
+Stephen joined InterWest in 1989 and is responsible for all of the company's financial, fundraising, investor relations and administrative functions.

 Stephen received the Private Equity International's ("PEI") 2013 Private Equity Manager Leadership Award in recognition of his efforts in laying the groundwork on fair value reporting and elevating the role of back-office professionals within the industry.
 He is a frequent guest speaker at conferences hosted by the NVCA, Venture Economics, PEI and the International Business Forum.
 He coauthored the chapter on "Limited Partner Financial Reporting" for PEI's Investor Relations Manual (published in 2011).

 In 2012, Stephen was appointed to the Security and Exchange Commission's newly-formed Investor Advisory Committee.
 This 21-member, permanent committee was formed to advise the commissioners on regulatory priorities and initiatives to protect investor interests and the market's integrity.
 Mandated by the Dodd-Frank Act, the committee was appointed by all five SEC commissioners and represents a wide variety of stakeholders, including individual investors, institutional investors, academia, mutual funds, private equity, and state securities regulators.
 He is also a member of the Market Structure Subcommittee.